Trump hopes 'something good' comes from Olympics despite North Korean warning

 Trump also spoke to South Korean President Moon Jae-in about human rights in North Korea and trade between the United States and South Korea, the White House said.

+South Korea’s presidential Blue House said Moon had expressed hope that the momentum of improved North-South relation would go on and that U.S. Vice President Pence’s visit “would be an important prelude for that”.

-North Korea also criticized U.S. Vice President Mike Pence’s pending visit to the Olympics, accusing Washington of halting improvements in inter-Korean relations.
+North Korea criticized Pence’s pending visit to the Olympics and accused Washington of halting improvements in inter-Korean relations.

 Last month, a White House official said Pence planned to use his attendance to try to counter Kim Jong Un’s efforts to “hijack” the games with a propaganda campaign.